 Automated retention/lifetime rules (available on the Velocity plan and above) allow you to automatically manage storage for packages by deleting or moving packages that fall outside of the defined retention rules.
-Assets can be expired based on the number of packages (count), size of packages (bytes), or by the number of days (time).
+Assets can be expired based on the number of packages (count), the size of packages (bytes), or the number of days (time).

 Example - Retention Policy that deletes packages older than 90 days